 |CES 80199||DISSERTATION I 4||30|

 |Minimum Total Credit Hours:||87|

-Students will take 3 credit hours of CES 88292 per semester for two consecutive semester, for a total of 6 credit hours of internship.
+Students will complete 3 credit hours of CES 88292 per semester for two consecutive semesters, for a total of 6 credit hours of internship.

 - After admission to the Ph.D. degree program, students plan a program of study with their respective faculty advisory committee.
-Please refer to the program and college doctoral handbook for more information about requirements for graduation.
+Please refer to the program doctoral handbook and graduate student handbook for more information about requirements for graduation.

 - Successful completion of written and oral comprehensive exams is required before students can be registered for dissertation credit hours.

 Graduates of this program will be able to:

 - Demonstrate an understanding of ethical and legal considerations, and multicultural responsiveness, in counselor education and supervision.